Particular/docs.particular.net/samples/platform-connector/json/sample.md

 ## Running the sample

 Run the sample.
-Once running press Escape to quit or any other key to send messages.
+Once running, press <kbd>Esc</kbd> to quit or any other key to send messages.
 Each message will trigger a saga, which will send a request message to a message handler and wait for a response.

 Note the ServiceControl API address in the PlatformLauncher window to connect ServiceInsight to the sample and view message audit and saga audit details.